nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

 - Higher Limits for Trade routes
 - Decaying throughput debuff after switching PMs
 - Coal Liquefication Plants (Can convert Coal to Oil and Oil to Rubber)
+- Some diplomatic pacts do not automatically break when the relations drop under a threshold